countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

 ## Javascript Coding Standards

-For javascript, use the Prettier autoformatter and standard. https://github.com/prettier/prettier
+Use the Prettier autoformatter and standard. https://github.com/prettier/prettier